lucadellasantina/ObjectFinder/docs/index.md

 ObjectFinder is a MATLAB® app that allows you to recognize thousands small structures within three-dimensional image volumes in a matter of minutes.

-We specifically developed for neuroscience research purposes, where ObjectFinder is able to detect fluorescently-labeled synapses in neuronal image stacks acquired using confocal or super-resolution microscopes.
+We developed for neuroscience research purposes, where ObjectFinder is able to detect fluorescently-labeled synapses in neuronal image stacks acquired using confocal or super-resolution microscopes.

 <h1>Free, as in Freedom, for everyone.</h1>